foreverbell/acm-icpc-cheat-sheet/README.md

 # acm-icpc-template

-My own standard template library used in ACM-ICPC.
+My own standard template library (a.k.a. reference document) used in ACM-ICPC.

-To get the target pdf file, run command `xelatex template.tex` **two times** to make sure the table of contents is properly generated.
+Execute command `make` to generate the target template pdf file.